codatio/codat-docs/docs/expenses/sync-process/syncing-expenses.md

 ### Webhook events

-We recommend you use webhooks to track the sync status, navigate to **Settings > Webhooks > Rules** in the [Codat Portal](https://app.codat.io/settings/webhooks/rules) and click **Create new rule** to set up the following webhooks:
+We recommend you use webhooks to listen to events and track the sync status.
+To set up a [webhook consumer](/using-the-api/webhooks/create-consumer), navigate to **Settings > Webhooks > Configure consumer** in the [Codat Portal](https://app.codat.io/settings) and click **Add  endpoint** that listens to the following events:

-* **Expenses sync failed** webhook of `Sync Failed` type is triggered if any failures occurred during the sync process.
+* **Expenses sync failed** event of `SyncFailed` type is triggered if any failures occurred during the sync process.
-* **Expenses sync completed** webhook of `Sync Completed` type is triggered when a sync completes.
+* **Expenses sync completed** event of `SyncCompleted` type is triggered when a sync completes.

-You can [read more](/using-the-api/webhooks/core-rules-types) about webhooks at Codat and various trigger events we offer to monitor.
+You can [read more](/using-the-api/webhooks/overview) about webhooks at Codat and various events we offer to monitor.

 <details>
   <summary>Sync status codes</summary>